 Licensed Clinical Social Worker in California by Board of Behavioral Sciences #100985

-If you feel like we may work together well; I would be happy to talk to you.
+If you feel like you may work together well with Sarah; She is happy to talk to you.